-This distribution features heavier tails compared to the Gaussian distribution and is, therefore, better suited for this data.
-Moreover, it allows for skewness, which was also discussed in the related literature and \Cref{data}.
-The relative importance of the model components is discussed in \Cref{results}.
+This distribution features heavier tails than the Gaussian distribution and is, therefore, better suited for this data.
+Moreover, it allows for skewness, which was also discussed in related literature and \Cref{data}.
+Finally, we discuss the importance of each model component in detail in \Cref{results}.